777arc/textbook/content/frequency_domain.rst

 When we decompose a signal into a summation of sine waves, each one will have a certain amplitude, phase, and frequency.
 Each sine wave's **amplitude** will tell us how strong that **frequency** existed in the original signal.
 Don't worry too much about **phase** for now, other than realizing that the only difference between sin() and cos() is a phase shift (time shift).

+It's more important to understand the underlying concept, than the actual equations to solve for a Fourier series, but for those who are interested in the equations I refer you to Wolfram's concise explaination: https://mathworld.wolfram.com/FourierSeries.html.

 ********************
 Time-Frequency Pairs
 ********************